General Electric GE9X: Ground testing

 The first engine to test (FETT) completed its first run in April 2016.
 This engine completed 375 cycles in 335 hours run-time, which validated the engine design in terms of aerodynamic performance, mechanical system behavior and secondary air system heat management.

 The GE9X conducted icing tests in Winter 2017.
 The FETT was used for ground cold weather testing in natural icing conditions such as ground fog; minor design changes using additive manufacturing were made within one month.
 Icing certification and evaluation finished during the 2017–2018 winter at Winnipeg, Manitoba.

 Simulated high-altitude conditions were used to test the GE9X for ice crystal icing (core icing) which was an issue for the GEnx.
 This testing improved the understanding of core icing as well as the more familiar rime ice.
 A design change required for the GEnx was the addition of bypass doors between the booster and high-pressure compressor which open into the airflow path to reduce the chance of ice crystals entering the core.

 Design changes between FETT and second engine to test (SETT) addressed improvements required to meet efficiency goals: the minimum area in the duct between the high pressure (HP) turbine outlet and the low pressure (LP) turbine inlet was altered to set the operating line of the compressor, turbine and fan.
 The tip clearance at the front of the HP compressor was modified as a result of early running experience.
 SETT testing started on May 16, 2017, at Peebles, Ohio, 13 months after FETT; it was the first engine built to the finalized production standard for certification.
 During the FAA 150 hr block test, the variable stator vane (VSV) lever arm failed and its redesign led to a 3–month delay.
 SETT was followed by four more test engines by May 2018.

 The certification program began in May 2017.
 Eight additional engines were involved for certification, as well as one for ETOPS certification installed in the aircraft nacelle.
 A core engine was tested in the Evendale, Ohio, altitude test cell to check blade vibrations and engines 003, 004, and 007 were assembled in 2017, and the fourth engine was used for flight testing later in the year from Victorville, California.
-In 2018 ten compliance engines (including two spare engines) were needed for the four 777-9 flight-test aircraft.
+In 2018 ten compliance engines (including two spare engines) were needed for the four Boeing 777-9 flight-test aircraft.
 Type certification was planned for the fourth quarter of 2018.